 Like me, he is fearless.
 He speaks openly and easily about how he was on the train and he shares how he simply could not jump off once it was at full speed.
 It’s a process.

-For a year, Eric and I have been giving presentations on this topic, educating parents.
+Eric and I have been giving presentations on this topic, educating parents.

 It’s been great.
 Wonderful.
 Amazing.
 But guess what?
 I am a mother of eight children.
 I don’t want to spend my life LEAVING my family to give presentations!